pagantis/orders-api-client/README.md

 ### Get Order

-Use the method Get Order to retrieve the order again from Paga+Tarde server.
+Use the method Get Order to retrieve the order again from Pagantis server.
 The order retrieved has updated status.
-Store the relation between Paga+Tarde order id and the merchant order id to be able to identify orders after creation.
+Store the relation between Pagantis order id and the merchant order id to be able to identify orders after creation.

 ```php